-Digital touchpoints are increasing with the development of wearable devices, natural language based UI as well as AR and VR.
-Organizations need to satisfy customer demand in every touchpoint relevant for their businesses in a cost effective manner.
+Digital touchpoints are increasing with the development of wearable devices, natural language-based UI as well as AR and VR.
+Organizations need to satisfy customer demand in every touchpoint relevant to their businesses in a cost-effective manner.

-Multiexperience development platforms help businesses trade-off between ease of development vs scalability and custom functionality.
+Multiexperience development platforms help businesses trade off between ease of development vs scalability and custom functionality.
 These platforms simplify creating apps that work on various touchpoints and devices, allowing companies to test and improve their user experience on a new platform with limited investment.
-Once the requirements of the app for this new platform reaches a certain level of complexity, companies can decide to build custom, platform specific apps.
+Once the requirements of the app for this new platform reach a certain level of complexity, companies can decide to build custom, platform-specific apps.

 What is multiexperience development?

-Multiexperience development (MXDP) aims to improve our digital experiences in different devices or touchpoints.
-As technological advancements continue, modes of human-machine interaction increases.
-Besides typing, touching and chatting, users can also use their voices voice or gestures in 3D or virtual environments.
+Multiexperience development (MXDP) aims to improve our digital experiences on different devices or touchpoints.
+As technological advancements continue, modes of human-machine interaction increase.
+Besides typing, touching, and chatting, users can also use their voices or gestures in 3D or virtual environments.

 Gartner defines the term multiexperience as:

 Multiexperience refers to the various permutations of modalities (e.g., touch, voice and gesture), devices and apps that users interact with on their digital journey across the various touchpoints.

 With multiexperience development platforms, citizen developers (i.e. business users without an in-depth knowledge of computer science) can quickly build fit-for-purpose apps that connect with users across various digital touchpoints such as web, mobile, wearables, chatbots, augmented reality (AR), and virtual reality (VR).

 Why is it important now?

 As new digital touchpoints start to become widely available, customers start to demand experiences in new digital touchpoints.
 This leads enterprises to invest in platforms that enable them to easily develop these digital touchpoints.